MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 A dedicated subscription for centrally managed platform infrastructure, to ensure a holistic at-scale management capability across all landing zones in Contoso's Azure platform

-The "Management" subscription has the tag "BusinessUnit" with a value "Platform".
+The "Management" subscription has the tag "BusinessUnit" with a "Platform" value.

 The following policies related to Management Group hierarchy and Subscription organization will be assigned within the Contoso production tenant: